Looked after children (LAC)

 There are two main routes:

-- Parents ask for help because their child cannot stay at home.
-Under section 20 of the Children Act 1989, we shall find suitable accommodation for the child.
-The parent/guardian keeps their parental responsibility
+• Parents ask for help because their child cannot stay at home.
+Under section 20 of the Children Act 1989, Children's Services will find somewhere safe for the child to live.
+Parents still have responsibility for their child.

-- The child is at risk of harm.
+• The child is at risk of harm.
 Under section 31 of the Children Act 1989, a court will make a care order.
-With a care order, the court gives parental responsibility to Children’s Services.
-This means they become a legal parent
+In this case, a court can decide that Children’s Services should look after the child and become responsible for them.

 What happens?

-- support the child’s health, education and welfare
+• support the child’s health, schoolwork, and happiness

 Education of children in care